Recently asked questions relating to Barclays plc transfer of equity

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Barclays plc conveyancing panel and accountant before transferring equity.

-If your property is leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
-If such conditions are not complied with you may be in breach of the lease.
+If your property is leasehold, the lease may require that you have a license to do so from the freeholder.
+If such conditions are not complied with you may be in violation of your covenants under the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance